 McLean Hospital 115 Mill Street Belmont, MA 02478

 Established in 2013, the McLean Anxiety Mastery Program (MAMP) is one of only a handful of programs in the country to provide intensive and evidence-based treatment for anxious youth.
-The program offers treatment for children and adolescents, ages 9 to 18, who suffer from social anxiety disorder, separation anxiety disorder, panic disorder, specific phobia(s) and obsessive compulsive disorder.
+The program offers treatment for children and adolescents, ages 9 to 18, who struggle with social anxiety disorder, separation anxiety disorder, panic disorder, specific phobia(s) and obsessive compulsive disorder.
 During intensive treatment, children and adolescents participate in group-based cognitive behavior therapy (CBT) with an emphasis on exposure and response prevention.
-Also central to the treatment are family work, parent guidance groups, psychopharmacology, and collaboration with schools and outpatient providers.
+Also central to the treatment are family work, parent guidance groups, medication management, and collaboration with schools and outpatient providers.

 The brainchild of Jacqueline Sperling, PhD, Kathryn Dingman Boger, PhD, and Mona Potter, MD, the program was developed to address the gap in available community treatment that would allow students to attend school and participate in intensive therapy.

 “We developed the Anxiety Mastery Program because we recognized that many children need more than once-a-week treatment that specifically addresses their anxiety, in addition to having opportunities to practice skills at home and at school on a regular basis,” said Sperling.

 Participating children and adolescents attend the program every weekday afternoon after school for at least a month.
 “The idea behind providing intensive treatment over a shorter duration is to promote rapid progress.
 We want to get students back on track and re-engaging with the various aspects of their lives more quickly,” explained Boger, who serves as the program director.